Build A Property Investment Portfolio in Wollongong, The 2026 Guide

 Serviceability drops with each investment property you add.
 Lenders assess rental income at 75–80% of market rent, and every investment loan counts against your borrowing capacity for the next purchase.
 Most investors underestimate how much this affects their ability to scale beyond property two or three.

-- Foreign buyer restrictions: established homes banned for foreign persons from April 2025 to March 2027.
+- Foreign buyer restrictions: established homes are banned for foreign persons from 1 April 2025 to 30 June 2029 (extended from the original March 2027 end date).
 New builds still available with FIRB approval.
 Permanent residents unaffected.

-- NSW transfer duty surcharge: additional 9% transfer duty for foreign buyers (effective 1 January 2025).
+- NSW transfer duty surcharge: an additional 9% transfer duty applies to foreign buyers (effective 1 January 2025).
 Does not apply to Australian citizens or permanent residents.

 - Rentvesting impact: buying an investment property before your own home means losing First Home Owner Grant and First Home Guarantee eligibility permanently.

-How do mortgage brokers help investors build portfolios in Wollongong?
+How do mortgage brokers help investors build portfolios in Wollongong, NSW?

 Step 1: Talk to us